SMILEConsortium/smileplug-bsp/README.md

 Other Non-NPM Node Software:

-* SMILE Server 1.0.0 (this holds pointers to all Android software used)
+* SMILE Server 1.0.4 (this holds pointers to all Android software used)
 * Plugmin Server 0.5.8
-* EpochEDU 0.6.0

 Scripts:
 * dhcpd-status.sh -> /root/spdist/dhcpd-pool-0.2/dhcpd-status-arch.sh